 Vitamin A acid is a great way to slow the age process.
-It has been proven and effective to help various signs of aging, such as mottled pigmentation, roughness, and wrinkling.
+It has

 (AHA)- Also known as “fruit acids”, Alpha-hydroxy acids (glycolic and lactic acid) stimulate collagen production and slow down the aging process.
 These natural fruit acids lift away the top layer of dead skin cells, reducing the appearance of fine lines and wrinkles, particularly around the eyes.